smd89xx/smb-md/README.md

-# smb-md
+# Super Mario Bros. on the Sega Genesis
- Super Mario Brothers 1 on the Sega Genesis
+It's a thing.